Egbert-Azure/GenieIIIs/sdltrs-sdl2/README.md

   * Ctrl-A, Ctrl-C & Ctrl-V can now be used in the Emulator (CP/M & WordStar)
   * Display scanlines to simulate an old CRT monitor resolution
   * Access to real floppy disks works now on Linux
-  * Tried to fix reported bugs to the original version
+  * Fixed reported bugs to the original version
   * Port to SDL2 (see [BUILDING.md])
   * Support Exatron Stringy Floppy for TRS-80 Model I
   * Select and execute CMD files directly in the Emulator